Biden's mastery of backlash politics takes center stage

 "I think Biden understood his re-election to his Senate seat was dependent upon establishing his anti-busing bona fides," said Brett Gadsden, author of the book "Between North and South: Delaware, Desegregation, and the Myth of American Sectionalism" and a professor at Northwestern University.
 "His position on civil rights and race and busing at the time, he's pretty mainstream."

-Following days on the defensive over his 1970s-era Senate record on busing and other civil rights issues, Biden planned to directly address his past in a Saturday speech in South Carolina, an early-voting state where black voters are critical.
-He was to invoke Obama's decision to select him as vice president, saying he had been thoroughly "vetted" for the role.
+Following days on the defensive over his 1970s-era Senate record on busing and other civil rights issues, Biden directly addressed his past in a speech Saturday in South Carolina, an early-voting state where black voters are critical.
+He invoked Barack Obama's decision to select him as vice president, saying he had been thoroughly "vetted" for the role.

+And he said he's not the same person he was during his early years in the public eye.

+"I’ve witnessed an incredible amount of change in this nation and I’ve worked to make that change happen," he said.
+"And yes — I’ve changed also ...
+I don't pretend to have gotten everything right.
+I don't pretend that none of my positions have changed.
+I've grown and I think it's good to be able to grow, to progress.
+Flawed and imperfect like everyone else, I made the best decisions I could at the moment those decisions had to be made."

 But the questions swirling around his campaign on this front have never been fully addressed publicly.
 They are inextricably intertwined with half a century of social trends of progressivism and conservative backlash, local and national political electoral imperatives, and the arc of his own relentless ambition to ascend to the highest offices in the land.
 His civil rights record follows a track that has largely moved in synchronization with broader shifts in the Democratic Party and public opinion on equality in matters of race, gender and sexual orientation.